pyccel/pyccel/tutorial/quickstart.md

 ```
 #### Example 2: extension module

 If the Python file to be accelerated only contains functions and class definitions, Pyccel will treat it as a Python module instead of just a script.
-Accordingly, it will not generate a C program, but rather a C Python extension module which can be imported from Python.
+Accordingly, it will not generate a program, but rather a Python C extension module which can be imported from Python.

 For example, we now consider the Python module `mod.py`, which reads
 ```python